eminnett/spirit-ai-tech-test/README.md

 The parameters for the `fizzbuzz-with-a-pink-flamingo` are optional with defaults of 0 and 100 just as they are when running the program from the terminal.
 I wanted to use a RESTful enpoint for the `roman-numeral/calculator/` enpoint but the use of `/` in the expression results in ambiguity when parsing the URL.
 Using a query string to pass the expression avoids this ambiguity though it does result in inconsistency in how the API is used.
 Encoding the expression using `urllib.parse` is the only way to ensure the expression is evaluated correctly.
 Passing the expression as plain text works unless it includes addition.
 The URL parser in Flask will treat `+` as a space.

 The API returns the same results as the two programs as JSON.

+# Testing

+All of the test commands can be run in sequence by executing `bash test.sh` from the project root director.